 If you decide to purchase a specially designed box for bumblebees, I recommend that if there are instructions to catch and trap queens, that such instructions are ignored.
 I disagree with such advice.
 I think it is better to let bees themselves decide whether or not a site is suitable.

-You may also see boxes of bumblebees for sale.
+You may also see boxes of bumblebees for sale with a colony inhabiting the box.
 Again, I recommend against this, and have been raising awareness of this issue for a couple of years now.

 However, I certainly recommend you site a solitary bee house.
 These can be made from hollow canes very easily, cut to length, or you can purchase them.
-Below is a house for mason bees that is in my garden - I also have lengths of hollow cane too (bundled together), and these also attract bees - see here.
+As well as the shop-bought mason bee house that is in my garden, I also have lengths of hollow cane too (bundled together), and these also attract bees - see here.

 One of the key things you can do, of course, is ensure there are lots of plants in your garden for bees!
 Lots of resources here if you need them.